jbx-protocol/juice-docs-v2/docs/api/contracts/jbsingletokenpaymentterminalstore/write/recorddistributionfor.md

   * `_projectId` is the ID of the project that is having funds distributed.
   * `_amount` is the amount to use from the distribution limit, as a fixed point number.
   * `_currency` is the currency of the `_amount`.
 This must match the project's current funding cycle's currency.
-  * `_balanceCurrency` is the currency that the balance is expected to be in terms of.
 * The resulting function overrides a function definition from the [`JBSingleTokenPaymentTerminalStore`](/api/interfaces/ijbsingletokenpaymentterminalstore.md) interface.
 * The function returns:
   * `fundingCycle` is the funding cycle during which the withdrawal was made.